Cassibelanus/advanced-video/README.md

 ## Worksheets

-We'll be following these worksheets in-order, during the Livewires sessions.
-Feel free to look through them as you wish, however.
+Follow these worksheets over the course of the tech sessions.

 0. [Film Trailer Guide](worksheets/00-FilmTrailerGuide.md)